To See or To Please: Uncovering Visual Sycophancy and Split Beliefs in VLMs: Conclusion

 We presented a Tri-Layer Hallucination Diagnostic Framework for systematically analyzing VLM failures.
 Unlike accuracy-based evaluation, our framework disentangles hallucination causes into three layers: Perception (via LAD), Dependency (via VNS), and Alignment (via Competition Score).

-Our evaluation of seven state-of-the-art VLMs reveals that \textbf{Visual Sycophancy is the dominant failure mode}: 69.6\% of samples show models correctly detecting visual anomalies yet hallucinating answers to satisfy perceived user expectations.
-Robust Refusal is completely absent (0\%), suggesting that alignment training has inadvertently prioritized compliance over visual truthfulness.
-We also uncover model-specific patterns: Molmo2-4B suffers from Perceptual Blindness (42.8\%), Pixtral-12B exhibits the second-highest sycophancy (79.9\%) despite strong perception, and Phi-3.5-Vision relies heavily on language shortcuts.
-A scaling analysis reveals that larger models (Qwen2.5-VL 72B) reduce Language Shortcuts but amplify Visual Sycophancy, demonstrating that scale alone does not resolve the grounding problem.
+Our evaluation of nine state-of-the-art VLMs reveals that \textbf{Visual Sycophancy is the dominant failure mode}: 72.9\% of samples show strong refusal-related signals in the output distribution under blind conditions, yet a hallucinated answer is still generated.
+Robust Refusal is completely absent (0\%), suggesting that current alignment training systematically suppresses refusal at the decoding stage in favor of committal responses.
+We also uncover model-specific patterns: Molmo2-4B suffers from Perceptual Blindness (42.8\%), Phi-3.5-Vision relies heavily on language shortcuts (39.8\% L.SC), and the newer Qwen3 generation pushes Visual Sycophancy to near-saturation (Qwen3-VL-32B 98.9\%, Qwen3-VL-8B 96.6\%) despite having the strongest perceptual layer (LAD 5.32, 4.97) in the cohort.
+A scaling analysis across three axes within the Qwen-VL family---within-generation 7B$\to$72B, across-generation Qwen2.5$\to$Qwen3, and within-generation 8B$\to$32B---reveals a consistent direction: larger or newer models monotonically reduce Language Shortcuts but amplify Visual Sycophancy, demonstrating that neither scale nor generation upgrades alone resolve the grounding problem.

 Our framework provides actionable diagnostics for both developers and practitioners.
 The taxonomy identifies whether improvements should target the visual encoder, cross-modal fusion, or alignment training.
-We further demonstrate that the diagnostic scores enable a practical post-hoc mitigation: \textbf{Diagnostic-Guided Selective Prediction}, which abstains on samples diagnosed as Language Shortcut or Perceptual Blindness, achieving up to \textbf{+9.5pp accuracy at 50\% coverage} with no additional training cost.
+We further demonstrate that the diagnostic scores enable a practical post-hoc mitigation: \textbf{Diagnostic-Guided Selective Prediction}, which assigns a category-conditional confidence score to every sample and abstains on the lowest-confidence half, achieving up to \textbf{+9.5pp accuracy at 50\% coverage} with no additional training cost.
+Our attempts at training-time mitigation (diagnostic-guided DPO and CoT-DPO) both degraded accuracy, consistent with the probing result that internal evidence is already preserved across layers: output-token-level optimization cannot restore upstream signal that decoding overrides.
+Closing this gap likely requires interventions further upstream---either representation-space objectives during training (\eg, activation steering or DPO over hidden states at the decision-relevant layers), or inference-time strategies that elicit a different reasoning trajectory without altering weights (\eg, chain-of-thought prompting that explicitly invokes the preserved visual evidence at reasoning time).
+We view both as promising orthogonal directions for future work.